Natural Sciences & Technology

 Read more about STEM programming in Minnesota at MN-STEM online.

-Natural Sciences & Technology Department Chair & Math Instructor
+Natural Sciences & Technology Department Chair & Earth System Science Instructor

 The program is designed for students to receive an Associates of Arts Degree in Liberal Education with a STEM Emphasis upon completion of the requirements.
 The program will provide students with an opportunity to customize their educational background to fit the student’s future four year STEM major of choice.
 This degree allows for flexibility, whether pursuing a concentration in any STEM area, or a broad overview of the STEM field.